-- 2. Major medical change; - 3.
-The loss of a primary caregiver or other significant person; - 4.
-A serious accident, illness, injury or hospitalization that disrupts the implementation of the care plan; - 5.
-Serious or sudden change in behavior; - 6.
-Change in living situation: - 7.
-Proposed change in services or providers (e.g. Community Benefit); - 8.
-It has been confirmed by APS or CYFD that the member is a victim of abuse, neglect or exploitation; - 9.
-Any team member requests a meeting to propose changes to the care plan; - 10.
-Criminal justice involvement on the part of the member (e.g., arrest, incarceration, release, probation, parole); or - 11.
+- a.
+The care plan will be revised when the member experiences one of the following circumstances: - i.
+Risk of significant harm-within one business day of the MCO receiving notification, the care coordination team will convene within one business day of the MCO receiving notification, in person or by teleconference; and if necessary the care plan will be modified accordingly within 72 hours; - ii.
+Major medical change; - iii.
+The loss of a primary caregiver or other significant person; - iv.
+A serious accident, illness, injury or hospitalization that disrupts the implementation of the CCP; - v.
+Serious or sudden change in behavior; - vi.
+Change in living situation, including out-of-home placements and subsequent discharges; - vii.
+Proposed change in services or providers (e.g. Community Benefit); - viii.
+It has been confirmed by APS or CYFD that the member is a victim of abuse, neglect or exploitation; - ix.
+Any team member requests a meeting to propose changes to the care plan; - x.
+Criminal justice involvement on the part of the member (e.g., arrest, incarceration, release, probation, parole); or - xi.
 As requested by HSD. - b.
-Within five (5) Business Days of completing a reassessment of a Member's needs, the care coordination team shall update the Member's CCP as appropriate, and the MCO or HSD approved designee shall authorize and initiate services in the updated CCP. - 6.
-Ongoing Care Coordination Description - a.
+Within five (5) Business Days of completing a reassessment of a member's needs, the care coordinator shall update the Member's CCP as appropriate, and the MCO or HSD approved designee shall authorize and initiate services in the updated CCP.

+6.7.
+Ongoing Care Coordination Description

+- a.
 This policy along with all elements described in Ongoing Care Coordination outlined in the managed care contract, defines how the MCO or HSD approved designee shall perform real time and ongoing care coordination to ensure all members receive the appropriate care. - b.
-Ongoing care coordination functions shall include all elements defined in the contract including the following: - 1.
-Proactively identify gaps and address the needs of the member, including develop and/or update the care plan as needed. - 2.
-Ensure when a member's level of care coordination increases or decreases that continuity of care is always maintained. - 3.
-Maintain a single point of contact for the member to ensure coordination of all services and monitoring of treatment. - 4.
-Maintain face-to-face and telephonic meetings with the member to ensure appropriate support of the member's goals and foster independence. - 5.
-Coordinate and provide access to specialists, as needed; relevant long term specialty providers, relevant emergency resources, relevant rehabilitation therapy services, relevant non-Medicaid services, etc. - 6.
-Education regarding service delivery through Medicare and/or Medicaid.
+Ongoing care coordination functions shall include all elements defined in the contract including the following: - i.
+Identify gaps and address the needs of the member, including

-- 7. Measure and evaluate outcomes designated in care plan and monitor progress to ensure covered services are being received and assist in resolution of identified problems. - 8.
-Proactively work to continue to achieve coordination of physical, behavioral health and long term care services. - 9.
-Maintain consistent communication and contact with member's PCP, specialists, and other individuals involved in the member's care. - 10.
-Maintain and monitor the member's Community Benefit and provide assistance with complex services. - 11.
-Consistently consider member and provider input to identify opportunities for improvement. - 12.
+- develop and/or update the care plan as needed. - ii.
+Ensure when a member's level of care coordination increases or decreases that continuity of care is always maintained. - iii.
+Maintain a single point of contact for the member to ensure coordination of all services and monitoring of treatment. - iv.
+Maintain face-to-face and telephonic meetings with the member to ensure appropriate support of the member's goals and foster independence. - v.
+Coordinate and provide access to specialists, as needed; relevant long term specialty providers, relevant emergency resources, relevant rehabilitation therapy services, relevant non-Medicaid services, etc. - vi.
+Education regarding service delivery through Medicare and/or Medicaid. - vii.
+Measure and evaluate outcomes designated in care plan and monitor progress to ensure covered services are being received and assist in resolution of identified problems. - viii.
+Achieve coordination of physical, behavioral health and long term care services. - ix.
+Maintain consistent communication and contact with member's PCP, specialists, and other individuals involved in the member's care. - x.
+Maintain and monitor the member's Community Benefit and provide assistance with complex services. - xi.
+Consider member and provider input to identify opportunities for improvement. - xii.
 Collaborate and/or cooperate with representatives of the Independent Consumer Support System (ICSS).